Learn to meet

 - The School of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP), the standard of excellence in teacher pedagogy.

-- Graduates of the School of Education & Human Development of choose to teach in Ohio, but our alumni also teach throughout the nation and the world.
+- Graduates of the School of Education & Human Development may choose to teach in Ohio, but our alumni also teach throughout the nation and around the world.

-- We emphasize using the latest technology in your classroom and will make sure you’re comfortable with it before you graduate!
+- We emphasize using the latest technology in the classroom and will make sure you’re comfortable with it before you graduate!

-- Malone also offers a number of graduate programs, all leading to the Master of Arts in Education.
+- Malone also offers a number of graduate programs in education.

-As a future educator, you are in the classroom early and often via what we call “Field Experience.”
-These experiences allow you exposure to the elementary classroom before your student teaching experience.
-Then, the student teaching semester serves as the culminating experience for the initial teacher education programs.
-It is the student teacher's opportunity to, within a structured, supervised field experience, refine skills, integrate theory and practice, and demonstrate accomplishment of the Malone University Teacher Candidate Proficiencies and the Ohio Standards for the Teaching Profession.
+As a future educator, you are in the classroom early and often through field experiences.
+These opportunities provide exposure to the elementary classroom prior to student teaching.
+The student teaching semester serves as the culminating experience for the initial teacher education programs.
+Student teaching provides the opportunity to refine skills, integrate theory and practice, and demonstrate accomplishment within a structured, supervised setting.

 Once in the catalog, you can use the buttons (pictured left) located at the upper right of the page to plan your courses, save courses to your own personalized catalog, print them, and more!

 After graduating from Malone, Shelby followed her passion for service and education, moving to Tulsa, Oklahoma to work for Teach for America.